IbrahimaST/IbrahimaST/README.md

 ###

 <br clear="both">
 <p align="center">📫 Are you a recruiter?
-Email me at "ibt.sory@gmail.com" below to access my private repositories and check out some of my projects below!</p>
+Email me at "ibt.sory@gmail.com" to access my private repositories or check out some of my projects below!</p>